Coverwatch

 When your category pushes you into surplus lines

-Standard carriers are exiting product liability for ingestibles and children's products.
-Those accounts land in the surplus lines market, the non-admitted tier where carriers take on risks the standard market won't write.
 A tire-and-tube importer we work with got placed surplus lines at $60 per $1,000 of revenue under an e-bike classification.
-Standard-market rate for tires and tubes: $8 to $18 per $1,000.
-Same company, same claims record, same revenue, different classification.
+The standard-market rate for tires and tubes runs $8 to $18 per $1,000.
+It's the same company, same claims record, and same revenue, just a different classification.

 Coverwatch insight